 - Grabbing that out of your brother’s hand while he is playing with it is wrong.
 You can ask him to give you a turn when he is done.

 - Burping in my face is bad.
-It is rude and disrespectful.
+It is rude and disrespectful to burp on others.

 - Standing and waiting patiently for your turn to take a picture with Santa is the right thing to do.